Managing Generation X in same-day surgery

 WANTED: Perioperative nurse for same-day surgery program.
 Must be willing to say no to working overtime or assuming additional responsibilities.
 Must express frustration with co-workers who are less technologically knowledgeable and should be prepared to question all policies, protocols, and requests from manager.
 Loyalty to employer and long-term commitment not required.

 Recognize some members of your staff in that advertisement?
 Then you might be managing Generation Xers, a group of people born between 1964 and 1980, many of whom fit the above description, according to same-day surgery managers.
 (See related story, p.
-17. For information on what younger employees want as benefits, see salary survey report, enclosed in this issue.)
+23.)

 Many members of this generation were latchkey children who had to become self-sufficient early in their lives, she explains.
 "Children who had to come home from school to an empty house, do their homework, and even start dinner have grown into adults who are accustomed to making their own decisions and finding better ways to accomplish a task," she says.